Jean-Jacques Pillot: Syndicalism and the Paris Commune

 In the 1860s Pillot supported the early French trade union movement and is therefore sometimes credited with being a pioneer of French syndicalism, although his role seems to have been minor.
 He joined the First International, whose French section was then dominated by followers of Proudhon.
 In 1870, with the siege of Paris during the Franco-Prussian War, Pillot resumed his revolutionary activities.
-He was a noted orator at the Club of the School of Medicine and was elected to the Council of the Commune as delegate from the first arondissement.
+He was a noted orator at the Club of the School of Medicine and was elected to the Council of the Commune as delegate from the first arrondissement.
 In the Paris Commune, Pillot allied himself with the Blanquist and Jacobin factions and voted for the creation of a Committee of Public Safety.
 He was later accused of being involved in burning the Tuileries palace.
 On 31 October 1870, he participated in an armed uprising against the Versailles government.
 He was captured and imprisoned after the uprising.
 In May 1872 he was finally tried and sentenced to hard labour for life, but the sentence was commuted to life in prison.
 Pillot died in the central prison at Melun on 13 June 1877.